Variational phase-field modeling of fracture and fatigue in shape memory alloys: a one-dimensional study: Abstract

 \section{Abstract}

 {We propose a novel variational phase-field model for fracture and fatigue in pseudoelastic shape memory alloys (SMAs).
 The model, developed in a one-dimensional setting, builds upon the Auricchio–Petrini constitutive formulation for SMAs and couples damage evolution with phase transformation.
 We study analytically and numerically the homogeneous and localization responses of a bar under both monotonic and cyclic loading, and we investigate various macroscopic behaviors by tuning the constitutive parameters.
 A key feature of the model is the introduction of a transformation strain limit, beyond which the material is fully martensitic and behaves elastically.
 This leads to a distinctive behavior in which the region of localized damage widens, yielding a delay of fracture.
-The capability of the model to predict the fatigue performance is demonstrated by simulating the uniaxial response of Ni-Ti multi-wire samples under different loading conditions.
-The results show promising agreement with experimental fatigue life data, enabling the discrimination between safe and critical loading scenarios.}
+The capability of the model to predict the fatigue performance is assessed by simulating the uniaxial response of Ni-Ti multi-wire samples under different loading conditions.
+The results show that the model discriminates between safe and critical loading scenarios, capturing the experimental trend of increased fatigue resistance with higher mean strain at a fixed strain amplitude.
+Ongoing efforts are aimed at further evaluating its reliability for quantitative fatigue life prediction.}

 \keywords{Nickel-Titanium alloy, Pseudoelasticity, Cyclic loading, Gradient damage model, Fatigue life prediction}